VeritasSoftware/angular-http-client-ext/README.md

 | statusText | string |

 ### IObservableCustomError\<TError\> failure callback

+This returns the your your custom error model from the underlying HttpClient call.

+### IObservableHttpCustomError\<TError\> failure callback

+This returns the your http custom error model from the underlying HttpClient call.

 | Error object | Type |
 | ---- | ---- |